0xln/Type-on-Strap/pages/MdxfindBible.md

 ### Basic Usage Using STDIN

-MDXfind's strength is it's ability to run wordlists against lists of mixed hashes / lists of unknown hashes.
+MDXfind's strength is its ability to run wordlists against lists of mixed hashes / lists of unknown hashes.
 Got a bunch of 32hex hashes but no idea what they are?
 Let MDXfind do the hard work for you.
 When running mixed lists of unknown algo's, it's always worth running it with mdsplit to save the hassle of parsing it out later.

 ```
 cat mixedhashes.list | ./mdxfind.static -h 'ALL' -h '!salt,!user,!md5x' wordlist.txt | ./mdsplit.static mixedhashes.list